Drow Elves

 Character of Drow Elves

-Generally speaking, one can judge the nuanced opinion a drow has of you by the length of time it takes for them to insult you.
-However, this is difficult to do for the vast majority of individuals because drow employ a complicated, near legendary system of stances, gestures, tones, and expressions to enhance and clarify the meaning of their words.
-The angle of their head, the sincerity of their smile, the pitch of their voice and the openness of their hands all add great weight to their words.
-A drow matriarch’s welcome may indicate you are allowed to live a year or a minute, yet the words will look and sound identical to all but her family and staff.
+While fleeting admiration or jealousy may arise, these sentiments are quickly corrupted by resentment, covetousness, or spite.
+Judging a drow’s opinion of you by the time it takes for them to insult you is challenging, as they use a complex system of stances, gestures, tones, and expressions to enhance their words.
+The angle of their head, the sincerity of their smile, the pitch of their voice, and the openness of their hands all contribute to their meaning.
+A drow matriarch’s seemingly pleasant welcome may in all actuality be an order to have a visitor executed.

-Overall, a drow can be expected to be “honestly dishonest” in that nothing they say or do should be taken at face value, yet once an understanding has been reached, it is sacrosanct until circumstances change.
+Overall, drow are “honestly dishonest,” meaning nothing they say or do should be taken at face value.
+Once an understanding is reached, it becomes sacrosanct until circumstances change.

 Culture & Community